orientechnologies/orientdb-docs/NET-Server.md

 # OrientDB-NET - `OServer`

-In order to interact with OrientDB from within your C#/.NET application, you need to create an instance of the `OServer` class.
+In order to interact with OrientDB from within your C#/.NET application, you first need to create an instance of the `OServer` class.
 This provides you with an interface to use when operating on the OrientDB Server.

 ## Initializing OServer